Trump returns to campaign trail after bout with covid-19, amid criticism he is still not taking pandemic seriously

 “You’re going to see President Trump flat-out outworking Joe Biden down the home stretch here, just as he has shown in his previous campaign,” Miller added.

-Asked if the campaign was taking any additional precautions to safeguard Trump’s health as he heads back out in public, a spokesman deferred to the White House.
+Asked whether the campaign is taking any additional precautions to safeguard Trump’s health as he heads back out in public, a spokesman deferred to the White House.
 In an emailed statement, White House spokesman Judd Deere said Conley will “closely monitor” Trump.

 “As President Trump’s physician has laid out, the president has responded extremely well to his treatments to defeat Covid-19,” Deere wrote.

-But Monica Gandhi, an infectious-disease expert and professor of medicine at the University of California at San Francisco, said she would counsel caution with regard to Trump’s ramping up of his activities and perhaps a more moderate campaign schedule, at least to start.
+But Monica Gandhi, an infectious-disease expert and professor of medicine at the University of California at San Francisco, said she would counsel caution with regard to the ramping up of Trump’s activities and perhaps a more moderate campaign schedule, at least to start.

 “This is not something I would recommend as an infectious-disease doctor for someone who nominally had covid but had severe enough symptoms to be hospitalized with some oxygenation at one point,” Gandhi said.
 “I am concerned about such a busy schedule right afterwards.
 People do definitely report a lot of fatigue, people report still feeling short of breath and having a persistent cough, and there are even longer-term symptoms.”